Now Reading:

 Most twins grow into healthy children.
 Advances in prenatal care and neonatal medicine have significantly improved outcomes.

-Understanding complication in twin pregnancies helps parents stay informed rather than fearful, allowing them to focus on preparation and care.
+Understanding complication in twin pregnancies will help you stay informed rather than fearful, allowing you to focus on preparation and care.

 Conclusion